Survival through Faith, Hardship, and Resilience

 St. James ca. 1950

-The rector, in communion with the diocesan bishop, is the ecclesiastical authority in the parish. (note: The word “rector” comes from the Latin word for “rule.”)
-The rector is the ecclesiastical authority (spiritual jurisdiction) in the parish.
-It has responsibility for worship, subject to the rubrics of The Book of Common Prayer, the constitution and canons of the church, and the bishop’s pastoral direction.
-The rector is responsible for selecting all assistant clergy and staff, and they all serve at the discretion of the rector.
-The church and parish buildings and furnishings also are under the rector’s control.
+The church and parish buildings and furnishings are under the rector’s jurisdiction.
 The rector, or a member of the vestry designated by the rector, presides at all vestry meetings.
-The rector is not an employee of the parish in the traditional sense but is a ministry partner and spiritual guide tasked with being a pastor, priest, and teacher to the parish.
-Rectors serve with tenure, which means that they have a permanent appointment until they retire if they so choose.
+The rector is not an employee of the parish in the traditional sense but a ministry partner and spiritual guide tasked with being a pastor, priest, and teacher to the parish.
+Rectors serve with tenure, which means that they have a permanent appointment until they retire or transition to another ministry if they so choose.

 Over the years, St. James has been under the leadership of both rectors and vicars.